-Chart 2 shows that the proportion of males and females aged 16 to 18 who are NEET have broadly followed similar trends between 2004 and 2019, with females less likely to be NEET than males due to higher levels of participation in education and training.
-Provisional figures for 2019 indicate:
+Chart 2 shows that the proportion of males and females aged 16 to 18 who are NEET have broadly followed similar trends between 2004 and 2020, with females less likely to be NEET than males due to higher levels of participation in education and training.
+This trend reversed in the provisional figures for 2020.

 19 to 24 year olds

-The proportions of males and females aged 19 to 24 who were NEET have been converging over time.
+The proportions of males and females aged 19 to 24 who were NEET have been converging in recent years, up to 2019.

 The proportion of females who are NEET had consistently been higher than males across this series until 2018, where a slightly larger proportion of males were NEET than females.
-This again reversed in 2019 according to the provisional figures.
+This has reversed in each of the two years since.

 The Annual Population Survey can be used to provide analysis of NEET rates by characteristics which are not available via the SFR series.
 Due to small sample sizes, when looking at sub-groups it has been necessary to use estimates based on the average of 3 periods and therefore should be used to compare groups or regions only.

-The proportion of young people that are NEET generally increases with age.
-The rates range from 4.5% for young people aged 16 to 16.5% for those aged 21.
+The proportion of young people that are NEET generally increase with age between 16 and 21.
+It then decreases with age between 21 and 24.
+The rates range from 5.6% for young people aged 16 to 18.3% for those aged 21.

 - There are small differences in NEET rates between regions.
-The proportion of young people (aged 16 to 24) who are NEET varied from 12.8% in South East Wales to 14.2% in Mid and South West Wales.
+The proportion of young people (aged 16 to 24) who are NEET varied from 13.1% in South East Wales to 14.4% in North Wales.

 Education and training

-For the SFR estimates: it is based on those who are enrolled on a course in a school, further education college, higher education institution (including the Open University) or with a work-based learning provider in Wales.
+For the SFR estimates: it is based on those who are enrolled on a course in a school, Further Education (FE) college, Higher Education (HE) institution (including the Open University (OU)) or with a work-based learning provider in Wales.
 In addition, an estimate is made of the number of those in employment who undertake off-the job training.